equilicore/see-and-tell/src/say/README.md

 This component produces a voiced version of scene description.
 It uses Speech T5 model provided by Microsoft on [HuggingFace platform](https://huggingface.co/microsoft/speecht5_tts)

 The component contains a single file `caption.py` that has a callable class `SpeechToText`.
-The component is not meant to be run separately from pipeline.
+The component has not developed to be run separately from pipeline.

 # License